experiential education + foreign exchange

 Duke of Edinburgh's International Award

 Students design their own Award program, set their own goals, and record their own progress.
-They choose a service, physical recreation, skills activity, go on an adventurous journey, and, to achieve a Gold Award, take part in a residential project.
+They choose a voluntary service, physical recreation activity, skills activity, go on an adventurous journey, and, to achieve a Gold Award, take part in a residential project.
 The only person they compete against is themselves by challenging their own beliefs about what they can achieve.

 To learn more, visit the Duke of Edinburgh International Award Website.